AIG bonus payments controversy

 The event sparked widespread outrage among both Democratic and Republican politicians, and from media commentators on all sides of the political spectrum.
-Both the House of Representatives and the Senate adopted bills that taxed these bonuses at a very high rate, but these bills were never signed into law and were opposed by the financial sector, right-wing pundits, and President Barack Obama.
+Both the House of Representatives and the Senate adopted bills that taxed these bonuses at a very high rate, but these bills were never signed into law and were opposed by the financial sector and President Barack Obama.

 In the end, some AIG employees, including 15 out of the 20 top executives of the company, paid back the bonuses they received to the company.
 In total, 50 million dollars in bonuses paid were returned to AIG.
 Following this announcement, House Majority leader Steny Hoyer concluded that the scandal did not warrant a legislative response.

 Background

 AIG had insured the toxic financial assets that caused the subprime mortgage crisis without making rigorous risk assessments.
 They attracted many contracts from Real Estate investors because their investment insurance policies were cheaper than market value.
 With the windfalls they made during the Great Moderation, they neglected creating an insurance fund large enough to cover what they were insuring, which would have been impossible given the sums involved.
 Instead, they raised the salaries and bonus of the firm's executive, and paid higher dividends to its shareholders.
-The investment section of the firm thus became insolvent during Financial crisis of 2007–2008.
+The investment section of the firm thus became insolvent during the 2008 financial crisis.